Quantum Advantage for Shared Randomness Generation: Discussion

 \section{Discussion}

-Advent of quantum information theory identifies list of practical instances where application of quantum rules provide advantage over the classical physics.
-Our work lengthens this list by establishing quantum advantage in shared randomness processing.
-To capture this advantage we formulate the resource theoretic framework for shared randomness processing.
+Considerable effort has been made by researchers in quantum information and foundations community to identify a list of practical instances where application of quantum rules provide advantage over the classical physics.
+The present work, where we establish quantum advantage in generating higher degrees of shared randomness quantified within a suitably formulated resource theoretic framework, is an addition to this list.
 We also show precedence of quantum channel over its classical counterpart in distributing shared randomness.
-Such advantage is quite remarkable if we recall look back into some fundamental no-go results that limits the power of quantum system in classical information processing.
-For instance, Holevo theorem limits the classical capacity of a quantum channel \cite{Holevo1973} whereas the recent no-go result by Frenkel-Weiner \cite{Frenkel2015} limits classical information storage capacity in a quantum system.
-However, our work establish that a quantum channel can surpasses a classical channel in shared randomness processing even when its classical capacity is much less than the corresponding classical counterpart.
-More surprisingly, the quantum advantage endures for extreme noisy channels that lag its most prominent quantum signature, the quantum capacity.
-A discussion of our Theorem 1 in connection with the seminal Bell's theorem is worth mentioning.
-Recall that Bell's theorem establishes that there exists quantum correlation that cannot have a classical like (local realistic) description \cite{Bell66}.
-Quite analogously our theorem shows that a two-$d$-quoin can yield shared randomness that cannot be obtained from a two-$d$-coin.
-Importantly, while Bell's theorem involves more than one measurements on the each part of the spatially separated systems and hence requires the assumption of `measurement independence' \cite{Hall11,Barrett11}, our result only invokes one measurement on each side and thus free of this particular assumption.
+Such advantage is quite relevant if we recall some of the fundamental no-go results that limit the advantage of using quantum systems in classical information processing.
+For instance, Holevo's theorem limits the classical capacity of a quantum channel \cite{Holevo1973} whereas the recent no-go result by Frenkel and Weiner \cite{Frenkel2015} limits classical information storage capacity in a quantum system.
+However, in the present work, it is established that a class of noisy qubit channels with imperfect classical capacity can surpass noiseless classical channels in distributing shared randomness.
+Moreover, the quantum advantage turns out to be robust to extreme noise that can erase its most prominent quantum signature, the quantum capacity.
+A discussion of our Proposition \ref{prop1} in connection with the seminal Bell's theorem is worth mentioning.
+Recall that Bell's theorem establishes a non-classical feature for quantum correlations, in the sense that some of these cannot have a classical (local realistic) description \cite{Bell66}.
+In the same spirit, our results also point out a non-classical feature of quantum correlations in a setting where appropriate albeit fixed measurements are performed locally on a shared bipartite state.
+Precisely, a two-$2$-quoin can yield correlated random variables that cannot be obtained from a two-$2$-coin.
+Note that, while Bell's theorem involves more than one measurement on each part of the spatially separated systems and hence requires the assumption of `measurement independence' \cite{Hall11,Barrett11}, our result only invokes a fixed measurement on each side and thus is free of this particular assumption.
+On the other hand, unlike Bell's theorem, the depiction of non-classical correlations in the present work requires the local dimension of the systems to be known.